Cpu0 ELF linker

 1-160-136-173:lbt Jonathan$ make html

-Then reading this section in lld.html for it.
+Then read the corresponding section in lld.html for more details.

 Summary